jtrim-ons/nomis-bulk-to-sqlite/README.md

 I'm hoping that this approach will be useful for some pre-processing tasks.

+Note: counts are currently stored as floating-point numbers...

 ### Example: get all data for a given place

 ```